 Led by Prof. Aaswath Raman, our research interests span a range of topics, including metamaterials, nanophotonics, photovoltaics, computational methods, machine learning and energy systems.
 Developments in these fields have allowed us to control light-matter interaction in new and extraordinary ways that we’ve just scratched the surface of.
 They are thus vital and important frontiers of scientific inquiry with the potential for near-term impact in how we deal with a remarkably broad array of sectors in our economy.

 In the recent past, a highlight of our work has been in investigating a mechanism known as radiative sky cooling.
 We have shown that using nanophotonic and metamaterials approaches one can harness a ubiquitous and renewable source of energy that remains largely unexploited: the cold of the universe.
-You can watch a recent presentation Prof. Raman gave about this topic at the NYTimes ClimateTECH Conference here or read more about his TED Talk on the subject here.
+You can watch Aaswath Raman’s TED Talk on the subject, as well as a recent presentation he gave at the NYTimes ClimateTECH Conference here.

 Recent Invited Talks:

 TED 2018, Vancouver, Canada (April, 2018)

 The Economist: Green Business Summit, Abu Dhabi (April, 2018).